 GET /1/user/-/body/log/weight/date/2010-03-27/2010-04-15.json

-Somebody at FitBit must have thought that this was a good idea, but there is a free-style assumption made here.
-Normally, even if you decide to use the URL as a kitchen sink, it would be a good idea to keep things consistent: instead, we look at “body/log/weight/date” to represent something like “these are the keys for the values that follow” but even that does not hold, since the date can stand for one date (start), begin-end dates, or start date followed by the period.
+Somebody at Fitbit must have thought that this was a good idea, but there is a free-style assumption made here.
+Normally, even if you decide to use the URL as a kitchen sink, it would be a good idea to keep things consistent: instead, we look at “body/log/weight/date” to represent something like “these are the keys for the values that follow,” but even that does not hold, since the date can stand for one date (start), begin-end dates, or start date followed by the period.

-Composing an URL for a request should not require a degree in creative writing, but that’s the FitBit API and we need to adapt to it, so great care has to be taken when writing services that make a specific request, given that there is no clear rule of composition for the URLs of their API requests.
+Composing a URL for a request should not require a degree in creative writing, but that’s the Fitbit API and we need to adapt to it, so great care has to be taken when writing services that make a specific request, given that there is no clear rule of composition for the URLs of Fitbit’s API requests.

 For POST requests, things are again rather different than the standard usage.
-The FitBit API requires us to send the POST data as an URL-encoded string, as part of the POST URL.
+The Fitbit API requires us to send the POST data as a URL-encoded string, as part of the POST URL.
 One of the advantages of sending POST data in the body of the message is that it would not land in the HTTP server activity logs, and it would not be exposed in the actual URL, but then it would be a bit more tedious to sign a request.
-This is maybe the reason that FitBit decided to take this approach, as much as it is not the most secure.
-Examples of POST requests are below:
+This is perhaps the reason that Fitbit decided to take this approach, as much as it is not the most secure.
+Examples of POST requests follow:

 POST /1/user/-/bp.json?date=2015-04-24&weight=73